nigyta/LIMS/docs/INSTALL.md

 ```
 Make sure that you enter the correct path of your files and don't forget to bring the directory name you created on step 2.
 In this text we add "lims" into the path.

-12) To optimize LIMS, change some settings in the /etc/my.cnf file as below:
+12) To optimize LIMS, change some settings in the /etc/my.cnf file as below, then restart MySQL service:
 ```
 #set max_allowed_packet to 512M for loading long sequences, like maize genome
 #The maximum size of one packet or any generated/intermediate string